MarcusGrass/dir-cache/Readme.md

 With the above, both the fetching and analyzing code can be kept in the same place.

+Additionally, if some API returns an unparseable or otherwise unexpected response, it's simple to look at it on disk, fix up the parsing, and then continue on from there, which has been tremendously useful.

 ## Features

 The feature set is kept fairly minimal to support the above use case.